lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 Critical sections: not always the best fix but can help to narrow down the problem.
 If program hangs - check stacktraces and uses pstacks.
 Look for cyclic locks.

+Thread safe functions:
+- use pread() instead of read() if using a pool of shared file desciptors.
+- use fstat() instead of lseek() to get file sizes.

 Design Tips:
 - Remove all global variables, including static as much as possible to isolate them.
 Minimize shared resources.
 - make isolated components reentrant (stateless - take inputs as constants and only manipulate declared, logically constant parameters.
 Pass-by-value instead of pass-by-reference).